-England striker Harry Kane is the favourite to be top scorer at next summer’s European Championships with the Three Lions among the frontrunners in the Euro 2020 betting.
+England striker Harry Kane is the favourite to be top scorer at this summer’s European Championships with the Three Lions among the frontrunners in the Euro 2020 betting.

-The Spurs man is in blistering form for his club, scoring seven Premier League goals and a remarkable nine assists in the first nine league games of the season.
+The Spurs man has been in blistering form for his club this season, scoring 23 Premier League goals and making 14 assists in 35 appearances, finishing top of both charts.

 Kane will expect to top up his tally in the group stages at Euro 2020 with England 2/5 favourites to win Group D, which also contains Croatia (3/1), Czech Republic (12/1) and Scotland (16/1).

-Southgate’s side will be favourites in each of their games, which are scheduled to take place at Wembley, and Tottenham’s talisman is therefore 5/1 to top the goalscoring charts come the end of the tournament.
+Southgate’s side are favourites in each of their group games, all of which are scheduled to take place at Wembley, and Tottenham’s talisman is therefore 5/1 to top the goalscoring charts come the end of the tournament.

-Indeed, he is already a World Cup Golden Boot winner and considering he takes England’s penalties, it’s quite clear why bookmakers have earmarked him for favouritism in the wildly popular top scorer market.
+Indeed, Kane is already a World Cup Golden Boot winner and considering he takes England’s penalties, it’s quite clear why bookmakers have earmarked him for favouritism in the wildly popular top scorer market.

-The Inter Milan striker has enjoyed a new lease of life since leaving Manchester United and with Belgium facing Denmark, Finland and Russia in Group B he is expected to hit the ground running when Euro 2020 finally gets up and running.
+The Inter Milan striker has enjoyed a new lease of life since leaving Manchester United and with Belgium facing Denmark, Finland and Russia in Group B he is expected to hit the ground running when Euro 2020 finally begins, one year behind schedule.

 We asked former England international Emile Heskey who his money would be on if he was to bet on the top scorer at Euro 2020 and the former striker - who went to four major tournaments with the Three Lions - picked Lukaku, who he believes is underrated in world football.

-“He’s got a phenomenal goalscoring record," Heskey told bookmakers.co.uk.
+“He’s got a phenomenal goalscoring record," Heskey told bookmakers.co.uk earlier this year.
 "I don’t think he gets enough respect for what he’s actually achieved in the game and the goals he’s scored and how he’s scored them.

 “I think people within football do have that respect for him but I’m not sure if those on the outside looking in have quite the same respect.